 - Sodium Chloride

-Sodium chloride, the common salt that you use to season your dishes, is also used in manufacturing of shampoos and conditioners as a thickener.
-But it can also cause itchy and dry scalp, and in worst case scenario, may trigger hair loss as well.
-Freshly transplanted hair follicles may not be able to withstand harshness of sodium chloride and may fall off.
+Sodium chloride, the common salt that you use to season your dishes, is also used in the manufacturing of shampoos and conditioners as a thickener.
+But it can also cause itchy and dry scalp, and in a worst-case scenario, may trigger hair loss as well.
+Freshly transplanted hair follicles may not be able to withstand the harshness of sodium chloride and may fall off.

 Formaldehyde is a preservative that is often used in shampoos to increase their shelf life.
 It is also known for its disinfectant qualities and this is why it is usually used in baby shampoos.
 This apparently beneficial chemical can actually damage the DNA of hair tissues.
 It can also cause hair loss and thus, shampoos containing formaldehyde should be avoided for at least 4 weeks following a hair transplant surgery.

 Almost all hair care products contain some percentage of alcohol and therefore it seems to be nearly impossible to avoid alcohol completely.
 But you can avoid at least its higher concentrations.
 Look your shampoo for alcohol content and buy one containing the least proportion of alcohol.
 Higher concentrations of alcohol dehydrate and damage hair, leading to hair loss, especially when used after a hair transplant.